Front Park and The Clump Walk

 Bear off right on a path downhill to some wooden steps to a kissing gate above the Deer Park.
 Go through the gate.

 Bear right towards a black metal gate.
-Go through this gate, following signs to Stables Cafe and Shop to return back to where this walk started.
+Go through this gate, following signs to Stables Café and Shop to return back to where this walk started.
 Alternatively turn left after the gate.
-This will lead to a path that goes past the chapel grounds.
+This will lead to a path that goes past the chapel grounds (only assistance dogs allowed in the chapel grounds).

 You made it